 Kalkan Mediterranean Coast, Turkey Travel Guide

 Kalkan’s main local public transport is the "dolmuş" (pronounced dol-moosh).
 These are shared minibuses.
 They operate on fixed routes.
 There are no metro, tram, or large city bus networks within Kalkan itself.
-Dolmuş vehicles are a popular and affordable way to travel short distances.
+Dolmuş cars are a popular and affordable way to travel short distances.

 Dolmuş routes connect Kalkan town center to nearby beaches like Kaputaş and Patara.
 They also serve local villages like Akbel and Yeşilköy.
 The dolmuş system connects Kalkan to the larger town of Kaş.
 The main dolmuş station is near the town center's bus stop, often referred to as the "otogar."
 Route information is typically on the front of the minibuses.
-Locals or staff at your accommodation can also share current route details.
+Locals or staff at your lodging can also share current route details.

 Uber is not widely available.
 BiTaksi (local app) may be used by some drivers, but pre-booking or calling a local taxi company is more dependable.